Willow Creek, California: History

 The indigenous people from here are part of the Tsnungwe or South Fork Hupa and are speakers of the Hupa Language.

 Willow Creek's first non-indigenous settlers were Chinese laborers from the mining and lumber camps, which earned the town the name China Flat.
 The China Flat post office opened in 1878, and changed its name to Willow Creek in 1915.

 Geography

-According to the United States Census Bureau, the CDP has a total area of 30.6 sqmi, which include 30.3 sqmi of land and 0.3 sqmi of water.
+According to the United States Census Bureau, the CDP has a total area of 30.6 sqmi, which includes 30.3 sqmi of land and 0.3 sqmi of water.

 The CDP in 2000, according to the United States Census Bureau, was larger with a total area of 204.5 sqmi, which included 204.4 sqmi of land and 0.2 sqmi of water.

 Climate

 This region experiences much warmer summers than locations near the coast, such as county seat Eureka, but retains high winter rainfall associated with coastal locations.
 Daytime highs in summer represent areas with hot-summer-Mediterranean climates but are moderated by cool nights, causing high diurnal temperature variation.
 On climate maps, Willow Creek has a hot-summer Mediterranean climate (Csa).
 Summer highs are extremely hot compared to areas of the county affected by coastal fog.
 At the same time, winters are considerably colder, with light snowfall not unusual a few times per season.